Build & Stress-Test Your Corporate Venture Model

 What’s inside

 This isn’t a “watch some slides” kind of program.
-Every week you’ll design, build, and stress-test your corporate venture strategy — piece by piece, challenge by challenge.
+Every week you’ll build, share, and stress-test your model — piece by piece, challenge by challenge.

-You’ll be pushed to make your mandate explicit, defend your structure, and refine your model with direct feedback from peers, corporates, GPs, and LPs.
+You’ll be pushed to make assumptions explicit, defend your strategy, and refine your work with direct feedback from peers, GPs, LPs and corporates.

-By the end, you won’t just understand corporate venturing — you’ll have a board-ready strategy and the confidence to stand behind it.
+By the end, you won’t just understand fund modelling — you’ll have a model and strategy that can stand up to both LPs and your board.

 Week 0